 If there’s a price drop, all we have to do is notify our booking rep at Vacationstogo.com that there’s been a price drop and we’ll be given the benefit of the reduced prices.
 Our entire cruise documents package is reissued at the new price.

-For most travelers they have one cruise booked at any given time, making this checking fairly quick and easy.
+Most travelers have one cruise booked at any given time, making this checking fairly quick and easy.
 This can be done daily.
 Price changes can be posted and an hour later they’re back up again.
-Its important to notify the booking agent quickly, making a copy of the price change and sending it by email.
+It’s important to notify the booking agent quickly, making a copy of the price change and sending it by email.

 After Tom caught a reduction last night, this morning our new confirmation came through saving us over US $500, AUD $645.29.
 This was certainly worth taking a few minutes to check once a day.
 If the price returns to a higher rate, we’re locked in at the lowest price on the most recent cruise documents.